hgtonight/Firefox-Vanilla-Notifier/README.md

-# Firefox-Vanilla-Notifier
+# Firefox Vanilla Notifier
-Provides a notification icon for Firefox that works with any Vanilla Forums site.
+A web extension for Firefox that works with any Vanilla Forums site.